flintrocks/flint/docs/language_guide.md

 ### Return values

-You can indicate the return type of a function with the return arrow `->`, which is followed by the return type.
+You can optionally indicate the return type of a function with the return arrow `->`, which is followed by the return type.
 Inside the function, a `return` statement must be used, to return a value of the same type as the declared return type.

 Example: